 2. Negative Social Media Encounters

 Everybody and their mother is active on social media nowadays.
 Information can be passed from one screen to the next in seconds.
-Having your company being exposed to social media can be one of the most detrimental things to happen to a company.
+Having your company exposed to social media can be one of the most dangerous things to happen to a company.
 This is because once people post something, it never leaves the internet and your product or service will always have a negative impression.
-If you keep customers happy, they’ll be posting positive comments recommending your business to a friend, rather than posting complaints about your less than satisfactory customer service.
+If you keep customers happy, they’ll post positive comments recommending your business to a friend, rather than complaints about your less-than-satisfactory customer service.
 Complaints travel 10 times faster than compliments.

 3. Lack Of Respect